socialsky-io/open-design-sdk/octopus-reader/README.md

 ### Layer Lookup

 It is possible to **look up layers by IDs and by selectors**.
-Each content level (file, artboard, layer subtree) allows such lookup.
+Each content level (design, artboard, layer subtree) allows such lookup.

 ```typescript
 const layerA1 = artboard.getLayerById('a1')